scalax/shino/README.md

 - Case 5

 If the value of columnA depends on columnB, but columnB also needs to be evaluated separately.
-You can use `RootModel` to avoid selecting columnb twice.
+You can use `RootModel` to avoid selecting columnB twice.
 But you need to define a case class with the same fields as the original case class first.

 ```scala
 case class Friend(id: Long, name: String, nick: String, age: Int)